Service Worker Caching Strategies

 });

-CacheStorage operates under strict browser-imposed quotas, typically ranging from 50MB to 2GB depending on device storage and user engagement.
+CacheStorage runs under strict browser-imposed quotas, sharing the origin’s storage pool with IndexedDB.
 Unbounded caching triggers QuotaExceededError during cache.put(), silently dropping updates or crashing the worker if unhandled.

 async function handleQuotaExceeded(request, response) {